 Building On Pipeline Easements (Or Close To)

-Previous posts have talked about Sewer and Drain Easements but how do you build close to or over a pipe on an easement?
+Previous posts have talked about Sewer and Drain Easements but you build close to or over a pipe on an easement?

 Getting the Design Right.